mcfrith/local-rearrangements/README.md

 - `-o FILE`:    read outgroup alignments in maf or lastTab format.

-- `-r COUNT`:   get a random sample of this many rearrangements.
+- `-r COUNT`: get a pseudorandom sample of this many rearrangements.
+  **Useful** when there's a large number of rearrangements.

 - `-R FILE`: read repeat annotations from a RepeatMasker .out or rmsk.txt file.